 From the Director of Emergency Responce Centre Agency

-All our development efforts must support our core mission of getting the right kind of help to the right place at the right time.
-This means making the entire process of answering emergency calls, reassuring callers, evaluating the urgency of each situation and dispatching the right units to the scene as fast as possible.
+Of course, we also have a lot of other development activities under way, but our development ef-forts must still always support our core mission of dispatching the right kind of help to the right place at the right time and as quickly as possible.
+This means making the entire process of answer-ing emergency calls, reassuring callers, evaluating the urgency of each situation and dispatching the right units to the scene as fast as possible.
 This will help us to keep our place as the public’s first port of call for help and support in the future as well.

 Director General Emergency Response Centre Agency